 Finally, distracted driving combined with a reduction of natural light can spell disaster for people trying to navigate the dark roadways.
 Distracted drivers may not see objects in the road, pedestrians or traffic signals, especially in the darkness.

 Drivers can limit their risk of being killed in a car accident by staying consistently alert and aware of what is going on.
-If motorists are prepared for dangerous and negligent drivers, they may be able to react according and avoid a catastrophic accident.
+If motorists are prepared for dangerous and negligent drivers, they may be able to react accordingly and avoid a catastrophic accident.
 For more information, contact our Seattle personal injury lawyers today.